emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

     follow the lecture.
 I'm more than happy to repeat certain parts.]
 ]

+== Use of AI in this lecture
+#slide[
+  #heading(numbering: none)[Opportunities]
+  #let left = [
+    - *Breaking Down Complex Concepts*
+      - Simplify intricate ideas into easy-to-understand language
+      - Provide step-by-step explanations for difficult topics
+      - Offer analogies and real-world examples to make abstract concepts concrete

+    - *Providing Practical Examples*
+      - Generate code snippets and practical implementations
+      - Create sample projects and workflows
+      - Demonstrate use cases across different industries

+    - *Offering Interactive Learning Experiences*
+      - Engage in conversational practice to reinforce learning
+      - Ask questions and receive immediate feedback
+      - Solve problems collaboratively with the AI
+  ]
+  #let right = [
+    #figure(image("../assets/img/slides_01/20250325_chatgpt_logo_rev01.png"))
+    #figure(image("../assets/img/slides_01/20250325_claude_logo_rev01.png"))
+  ]
+]
+#slide[
+  #heading(numbering: none)[Challenges]
+  - *Hallucinations and Inaccuracy*: AI models can sometimes generate incorrect or misleading information (often called "hallucinations"), requiring careful verification of the provided answers.
+    - This is especially problematic when learning something new where you may not have the expertise to identify errors.
+  - *Lack of Contextual Understanding*: AI may struggle with nuanced concepts or the specific context of your learning goals.
+    - It can provide technically correct answers that aren't relevant to your particular situation or level of understanding.
+  - *Dependency and Reduced Critical Thinking*: Over-reliance on AI can hinder the development of problem-solving skills and critical thinking.
+    - Don't become a passive recipient of information!
+Rather,actively engage with the material and the learning process.
+  - *Difficulty with Complex or Abstract Concepts*: While AI excels at pattern recognition, it can struggle with explaining complex or abstract concepts in a way that is easy to understand, especially without sufficient prompting or clarification.
+]

+#slide[
+  #heading(numbering: none)[AI in the exam]
+  #align(center + horizon)[
+    Please remember that the use of AI is not permitted during the exam.
+There is a zero-tolerance-policy regarding cheating. *Please keep in mind that your are the person solving the problems and not the AI!*
+  ]
+]

 == Moodle
 #slide[
+  #heading(numbering: none)[Lecture Material]
   - Lecture material can be found at: #link("moodle.haw-hamburg.de")
   - Enrollment key: db_2025
   - The slides are also the script.